zohaibkhan-420/Share-mint/README.md

 ### 📝 Acknowledgements
 This project was built with Next.js and inspired by the need for simple, high-quality image sharing.

-Enjoy using PureShare?
+Enjoy using Share mint?
 Don’t forget to ⭐ the repo and share your thoughts with us!